 Our music curriculum is underpinned by the four main skills of composing, performing, listening and appraising.
 Every child takes part in class music and has the opportunity to learn through singing, movement, directed listening and playing both tuned and untuned instruments.
-There is also the opportunity for children to receive private or small group instrumental tuition through Surrey Arts and can learn an instrument from the choice of flute, clarinet, guitar, keyboard, and violin.
+There is also the opportunity for children to receive private or small group instrumental tuition through Surrey Arts.

 Year 3 children explore rhythm and notation, play percussion instruments and learn about music in South America.
-The composer focus is Hans Zimmer in the Spring term and the music artist focus is Paul Weller in the summer term.
-Year 3 form the choir and cast for the lower school Christmas production.
+The composer focus is Hans Zimmer in the Spring term and the music artist focus is Paul Weller in the Summer term.

 Year 5 children spend a term learning to play the recorder.
 They also explore music from other cultures through movement and improvisation and practice their vocal skills.
 The composer focus is Holst.
-They also develop their musical skills through playing the recorder for a term Year 5 are a part of the upper school Christmas concert at the Holy Trinity Church.
+They also develop their musical skills through playing the recorder for a term.

-Year 6 children perform at the Vyne where they sing harvest songs; in the upper school Christmas concert at the Holy Trinity Church; the Year 6 summer production and in the Year 6 leaver’s assembly.
+Year 6 children perform their much anticipated Summer Production and their Leaver’s Assembly.
 They also develop their musical skills through playing the recorder for a term.
 The composer focus is Mendelssohn.
-Children also learn an ancient Egyptian song and create additional lyrics in the same style.
+Children also learn an Ancient Egyptian song and create additional lyrics in the same style.